Cross-Lingual Interleaving for Speech Language Models: Experimental Setup

 Training uses $4$ H$100$ ($80$~GiB) GPUs, per\mbox{-}GPU batch $153{,}600$ tokens (total $614{,}400$ tokens/step).
 The Adam~\citep{kingma2014adam} optimiser is used with settings of $(\beta_{1},\beta_{2})=(0.9,0.98)$, gradient clipping $1.0$, weight decay $0.1$, and a linear warm\mbox{-}up of $5\%$ to $5{\times}10^{-4}$ followed by linear decay.
 Inputs are packed by concatenating samples until the target length is reached.

-Training proceeds in $3$ stages: \textit{(1)} EN\mbox{-}only pre\mbox{-}training for $50$k steps; \textit{(2)} cross\mbox{-}lingual interleaving for $20$k steps with a language sampling probability of $0.5$ at the sentence level; \textit{(3)} bilingual fine\mbox{-}tuning for monolingual generation in FR and EN for $15$k steps.
-Unless noted, $1$B and $360$M models share this setup.
-All comparisons are made with a matched training\mbox{-}token budget.
+Training proceeds in three stages to isolate the effect of interleaving: \textit{(1)} EN\mbox{-}only pre\mbox{-}training for $50$k steps to simulate a high\mbox{-}resource SLM; \textit{(2)} cross\mbox{-}lingual interleaving for $20$k steps with a language sampling probability of $0.5$ to encourage positive transfer from the high\mbox{-}resource language (EN) to a new language (FR); and \textit{(3)} alternating monolingual fine\mbox{-}tuning in FR and EN for $15$k steps to enable monolingual generation in both languages.
+Unless noted, the $1$B and $360$M models follow the same schedule.
+All comparisons are made with a matched training\mbox{-}token budget, meaning that each system sees the same number of speech tokens (and hence the same total speech duration at $12.5$~Hz).
+By matching the total training\mbox{-}token budget, we ensure that any gains arise from interleaving rather than from data volume or sampling differences.